Pittsburgh Zoo & Aquarium: Water's Edge

 Completed in 2006, Water's Edge is a newer section of the zoo, and is located adjacent to the PPG aquarium.
 This section is constructed to resemble a coastal fishing village, and illustrates the ways that humans interact with marine wildlife in coastal areas.
 A long walk-through tunnel runs through three large water tanks containing polar bears, sea otters, two female northern elephant seals and sea lions.

 According to Barbara Baker, the elephant seal exhibit was originally intended for walruses, but walruses were difficult to obtain.
 Five sand tiger sharks were housed in the enclosure from until 2016 when they were moved to Neptune Park in Florida.
 A blind elephant seal, named Coolio was rescued by the Northcoast Marine Mammal Center and arrived at the zoo early in 2014.
 As of 2020, two rescued females named Ellie Mae and Nessie have also been brought in.
 Coolio died in December 2019 during a veterinary procedure.
-The sand tiger sharks were moved to Florida in the process.